decentraland/social-client/rust/README.md

 ## Run clients

+To avoid entering the credentials every time you run the script you can add the credentials.json file (a template is at credentials.example.json)

 ### Client A: Executor
 This is the executor of the actions, gets all friends and requests and then performs actions based on the specified flow.